 Her solo music career was launched in 2009 with the release of her first studio album,This is the New World - a collaboration with Brazilian composer and multi-instrumentalist, Carlos Bernardo.
 The album won Best Album by a Solo Artist at the 2011 Northern Ontario Music and Film Awards and led to years of cross-Canada touring.
 In October 2017, Patricia released her much anticipated sophomore album, Madre Amiga Hermana, of which one reviewer wrote, “This is an outstanding release from a supremely talented songwriter and vocalist” (Raul Da Gama, World Music Report, Oct 2017).
 In 2019, Patricia won the Northern Ontario Music & Film award for Outstanding Vocal Performance on a Recording for her rendition of Violeta Parra’s “Gracias a la Vida”.

 In February 2021, Patricia released a recording entitled The Love & Resistance Sessions, a four-song collaboration, crafted with love in the time of Covid, with multi-instrumentalist and composer Louis Simão.
-Most recently, Patricia voiced the audiobook for Tomson Highway’s Kiss of the Fur Queen for Penguin Random House released in June of this year, and performed in Zaagidiwin for Luminato 2021.
+Most recently, Patricia voiced the audiobook for Tomson Highway’s Kiss of the Fur Queen for Penguin Random House released in June 2021, and performed in Zaagidiwin for Luminato 2021.
+In Spring of this year, Tomson Highway released his new Cree Country studio album on which Patricia sings all songs in Cree.
+What a [joyful] honour it is, indeed

 Discovery is the beauty of music.
 It reveals itself in layers.
 Such is the evolution of Celeigh Cardinal.
 With a confident voice and boundless energy, Cardinal owns a stage, connecting deeply with her audience through humour, passion and love.
 In 2020, Cardinal achieved one of Canada’s highest musical accolades, a JUNO Award for Indigenous Artist of the Year.
 She also received two Western Canadian Music Award nominations, including Indigenous Artist of the Year and Songwriter of the Year.
-With two full-length albums completed and a future release in the works, as well as a burgeoning radio career at CKUA Radio and CBC Edmonton, Celeigh’s voice is quickly becoming one of the great Canadian voices that make up the fabric of the Canadian music scene.
+With two full-length albums completed and a future release in the works, Celeigh’s voice is quickly becoming one of the great Canadian voices that make up the fabric of the Canadian music scene.

 Gary Farmer is an actor and musician, having received three Independent Spirit Award for Best Supporting Male in films Powwow Highway (1989), Dead Man (1995), and Smoke Signals (1998).
 In his career spanning over four decades, Farmer originated the role of Zachary Jeremiah Keecheegeshik in the original production of Dry Lips Oughta Move to Kapuskasing for Theatre Passe Muraille, Native Earth Performing Arts and eventually the Royal Alexander Theatre all in Toronto 1989-90.
 Recent credits include series regular on Resident Alien for NBC Universal/SyFy Network, Reservation Dogs for FX/Hulu, The English for BBC/Amazon (September 2022).